advissor/aws-lambda-api-gatewat-deployment-via-cdk/README.md

 # Welcome to your CDK Python project!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`cdk_multienv_setup_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`cdk_multienv_setup_stack`) which contains an Amazon Api Gateway Deployment with single Get Methode integrated with AWS Lambda function

 The `cdk.json` file tells the CDK Toolkit how to execute your app.